intel/ai-reference-models/tools/README.md

      running the model in a container).

-3. When the model spec yaml is complete, create an MR that adds the new file to the repo.
+3. When the model spec yaml is complete, create an MR that adds the new files to the repo.